 8. Complex Pricing Structures Across Cloud Services

 Cloud providers offer hundreds of services, each with its own pricing model.
-Costs may depend on factors such as compute instance type, storage performance tiers, network data transfer and regional pricing differences.
+Costs may depend on compute instance type, storage performance tiers, network data transfer, and regional pricing differences.
+Many services use consumption-based billing where pricing depends on API calls, compute hours, storage operations, and data processing volume.

 9. Delayed or Infrequent Optimization Recommendations